pimoroni/EnviroPlus-FeatherWing/README.md

 To clone the repository, please use `git clone` with the option `--recurse-submodules`, otherwise not all the libraries will be downloaded.
 Do not download the zip as this will not contain all the libraries either.

 Example: `git clone https://github.com/pimoroni/EnviroPlus-FeatherWing --recurse-submodules`

+When cloning, the symlinks set up for library building only seem to work on linux (and maybe mac? untested).
+You may also need to make sure this config option hasn't been set to False: `git config --get core.symlinks`